Rem01Gaming/encore/website/docs/guide/webui-and-configuration.md

 ### Bypass Charging on Gameplay
 Enable bypass charging when playing games, allowing your device to directly draw power from the charger, bypassing the battery entirely.

+### DND on Gameplay
+Enable do not disturb mode when playing games. limits interruptions from notifications and calls, allowing you to play your favorite games without any distraction.

 ### Default CPU Governor
 Select the default CPU governor for both "Normal" and "Powersave" profiles.
 The CPU governor determines power and performance trade-offs.